ronan22/ctl-utilities/README.md

 ### Event section

 Defines a list of actions to be executed on event reception.
-Even can do anything a controller can (change state, send back signal, ...) eg: if a controller subscribes to vehicule speed, then speed-event may ajust master-volume to speed.
+Even can do anything a controller can (change state, send back signal, ...) eg: if a controller subscribes to vehicle speed, then speed-event may adjust master-volume to speed.

 * **label**: mandatory
 * **info**: optional